Dual Diagnosis Treatment Oswego, IL

 Mathers Recovery Llc - 5.3 miles from Oswego, IL

-Mathers Recovery Llc is a dual diagnosis treatment center in Yorkville, IL that provides treatment for mental health and substance use disorders that include mood disorders as well as schizoid personality disorder.
+Mathers Recovery Llc is a dual-diagnosis treatment center in Yorkville, IL that provides treatment services for drug and alcohol addiction and mental health disorders that include borderline personality disorder as well as post-partum depression.

 Address: 507 West Kendall Drive, Suite 1, Yorkville, IL 60560 in Kendall County